jl33-ai/gamb-13/README.md

 - Quantify probability etc...
 - make super simple, coherent, flow
 - Make it accessible
-- Always ends with a 1/7 chance of losing everything, for 1.25x portfolio (positive E(V) but a test of rationality)
+- Always ends with a 1/13 chance of losing everything, for 2x portfolio (obviously positive E(V) but a test of rationality)